top of page

 Stability through Experience

 With 25 years of service in this office, I offer unmatched institutional knowledge.
-I am running to provide a seamless transition and steady leadership.
+I am running to provide steady leadership and a seamless transition from our current retiring assessor.
 My goal is to protect the progress we’ve made while utilizing my deep understanding of Colorado’s complex property tax laws to navigate future challenges.

 Transparent & Accessible Government